 There were concerns that, during the pandemic, the approach could lead to an unmanageable increase in arrears.
-But in fact the Council's arrears rate by end March 2021 was nearly back at pre-pandemic levels (7.8%), and below Scottish average (8.7%).
+But in fact the Council's arrears rate by end March 2021 was nearly back at pre- pandemic levels (7.8%), and below Scottish average (8.7%).
 The Council is now completing research on abandonments, with a view to redesigning interventions to reduce these, and recently extended its tenancy sustainment fund approach to PRS tenants.

-- incentivise tenants to talk to the Council: give staff tools to open negotiations, and avoid use of generic letters with a formal tone - much as it does in other areas of housing and support, a psychologically informed approach on the frontline can pay dividends in relation to rent collection - Senior Management buy-in is key when trying to shift both culture and process around major areas such as evictions when: new duty (6 months) > crisis where: housing who: social tenants which: social rented what: information, advice & advocacy / specialist assessment & support / financial support / onward referral / navigation, coordination & engagement
+- incentivise tenants to talk to the Council: give staff tools to open negotiations, and avoid use of generic letters with a formal tone - much as it does in other areas of housing and support, a psychologically informed approach on the frontline can pay dividends in relation to rent collection - Senior Management buy-in is key when trying to shift both culture and process around major areas such as evictions where: housing who: social tenants what: information, advice & advocacy / specialist assessment & support / financial support / onward referral / navigation, coordination & engagement